HABS-BRAIN/ai-driller/articles/filtering.md

    It captures local variations in the signal, being sensitive to changes but not to constant trends.

-# What do we mean by best fitting wavelet?
+# What do we do with these proper wavelets ?

 We can squeeze the wavelets with a scaling coefficient a.
 Thus, for all values of t, we compute the dot product for all values of a and see which is the one that returns the highest value.
 This